ibm-wsc/CICS-Conference-Labs/README.md

     - L72 – Java Servlet with LINK to COBOL program
     - L93 – RESTful JSON with LINK to COBOL program using JAX-RS, JSON4J, JZOS

-- z/OS Connect (CICS in Provider mode)
+- z/OS Connect
-    - L97 – zOS Connect EE calling a COBOL application
+    - ~~L97 – zOS Connect EE calling a COBOL application~~
+    - We used two labs from Mitch's z/OS Connect Wildfire Workshop: CICS API Provider & CICS API Requester
+        - These labs can be found at https://github.com/ibm-wsc/zCONNEE-Wildfire-Workshop